 Bring it together

 Dynamic instructors, like the instructors on our training team, goes a long way towards delivering classes in a way that reaches all learners.
 In many ways, the dynamic delivery of training curriculum in the classroom could be seen as the first step to accomplishing such a feat.
-Though classroom learning serves an integral part of any training program, learning should be a continual process, and occur in many different ways if your goal is to truly reach all the learners within your organization.
+Though classroom learning serves an integral part of any training program, learning should be a continual process, and occur in many different ways if your goal is to reach all the learners within your organization truly.
 We’ll discuss some of those methods in the subsequent posts in this series.
 In the meantime, what tactics does your organization leverage to reach learners of different learning styles?
 Share your ideas in the comment section below.